Josephson-like currents in graphene for arbitrary time-dependent potential barriers: Exact solution for a scalar potential of arbitrary space and time dependence

 explicitly in terms of $W(x,t)$.
-In view of (\ref{ansatz}) the term $S_{\pm}^{(0)}(x,0)$ describes the initial wave function $\psi_{\pm}(x,0)$ at time $t=0$ which, in the absence of the barrier at $t<0$, can be, e.g., a plane wave of wave number $k$ in the $x$-direction, $\:S_{\pm}^{(0)}(x,0)=\pm kx\:$, or some wave packets.
+In view of (\ref{ansatz}) the term $S_{\pm}^{(0)}(x,0)$ describes the initial wave function $\psi_{\pm}(x,0)$ at time $t=0$ which, in the absence of the barrier at $t<0$, can be, for example, a plane wave of wave number $k$ in the $x$-direction, $\:S_{\pm}^{(0)}(x,0)=\pm kx\:$, or some wave packets.
 Then eq.\ (\ref{spm}), together with (\ref{ansatz}), describes the full solution for $t>0$

-where $\:a_{\pm}(x)={\rm e}^{{\rm i}S_{\pm}^{(0)}(x)}=[\Psi_A(x,t=0)\pm\tau_z\Psi_B(x,t=0)]/2\:$ encodes the initial condition.
-In particular, if the wave packet is initially purely right moving, $\:a_-=0\:$, according to (\ref{timeevolution}), it continues propagating to the right at times $t>0$ with undistorted density distribution $\:|a_+(x-\vf t)|^2\:$ without reflection, acquiring at most a phase factor due to the time dependent barrier.
-However, the situation becomes much more intriguing when we consider a superposition of left and right movers.
+where $\:a_{\pm}(x)={\rm e}^{{\rm i}S_{\pm}^{(0)}(x)}/2=[\Psi_A(x,t=0)\pm\tau_z\Psi_B(x,t=0)]/2\:$ encodes the initial condition.
+In particular, if the wave packet is initially purely right moving, $\:a_-=0\:$, according to (\ref{timeevolution}), it continues propagating to the right at times $t>0$ with undistorted density distribution $\:|a_+(x-\vf t)|^2\:$ without reflection, acquiring at most a phase factor.
+However, the situation becomes more intriguing when we consider a superposition of left and right moving waves.